brutusin/json/README.md

 ##Class model
 ![Class diagram](docs/class-model.png)
 ##Data
+Data methods declared in `JsonDataCodec` offer *Object/JSON binding* (get JSON representations from objects and object tree instantiation from JSON data) and a generic API to interact with JSON data in a generic way ([JsonNode](src/main/java/org/brutusin/json/spi/JsonNode.java)).
+##Schema

 #### Supported annotations
 The following annotations can be used to customize schema generation, and must be supported by all providers: